top of page

 Critter Barn is home to over 200 farm animals.
 The main criteria for animals in our programs are that they play a supportive role and provide endless opportunities for teaching, recreational therapy, interaction, and demonstrations.

-Feeder pigs, baby dairy calves, and Leghorn hens are donated by local producers to raise on our farm.
+Feeder pigs, baby dairy calves, and broiler chickens are donated by local producers to raise on our farm.
 Additional poultry is purchased directly from hatcheries.

-Domesticated animals such as sheep, goats, and rabbits who are born here, plus roosters, Banty chickens, potbellied pigs, a horse, donkey, cow, and a pony, who were raised here, make up our animal residents.
-These animals provide close contact with our Barnyard Crew program and hands-on learning for all of our educational activities.
+Domesticated animals such as sheep, goats, and rabbits who are born here, plus roosters, Banty chickens, pigs, a horse, donkeys, cattle, and alpacas, who were raised here, make up our animal residents.
+These animals provide close contact with all our programs and hands-on learning for all of our educational activities.

 ---|---|---|---|